liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/04-refactoring-the-prototype/05-updating-view.markdown

 </div>

 You updated more than just the basic mechanism behind creating the entry--you completely changed its method and structure.
-You must therefore update the UI as well.
+You must, therefore, update the UI as well.
 To do that, you must create a new JSP for managing guestbooks, and update the existing JSPs.

 1. First, you must update your dependencies.
 In your `guestbook-web` module, open `init.jsp` from `/src/main/resources/META-INF/resources/`.
 In this